The Scottish Centre for Crime and Justice Research (SCCJR) aims to:

 - Support the development criminological research capacity across Scotland and provide an inclusive forum for this regardless of SCCJR membership.

-Our work is in the following core Research themes;
+Our work focuses on the following core Research topics;

 - Evidence, statistics and trends